 Whatever the reasons for the denial, failing to gain approval at the first naturalization interview is not necessarily the end of the line.
 Here's what to do if either you or your foreign-born relative is facing this situation.

 Make sure that the officer of U.S. Citizenship and Immigration Services (USCIS) has given you or your relative a "results sheet."
-If the officer is asking for new documents, forms, or information, the officer should also complete and give you what's called a “Form N-14.”
+If the officer is asking for new documents, forms, or information, the officer should also complete and give you what's called a "Request for Evidence" (RFE) on Form N-14.

 Most importantly, the N-14 tells both you and the immigration officer who conducts the next interview or reviews the items that you send in by mail exactly what the first officer believed was missing.
 It is therefore very important that the information on Form N-14 is clear.

 If you just need to study a little bit more to be ready, you can prepare by checking out some of the resources at www.uscis.gov/citizenship.

-If your relative falls into the second bullet-point description above, he or she should consider applying for a disability waiver of the naturalization test.
-See "Waivers for Age or Disability When Applying for Citizenship" for more information.
+If your relative falls into the second bullet-point description above, applying for a disability waiver of the naturalization test might make sense.
+See Waivers for Age or Disability When Applying for Citizenship for more information.

-And even if the second interview is with the same officer, or a different officer who is just as unfriendly, you can always ask to talk to a supervisor.
-If the officer claims that the supervisor is not available or makes you wait for hours to see a supervisor, try talking to a different officer when he or she comes out to the waiting area.
+If you or your relative just ended up with a hostile or unaccommodating officer at the first interview, don't give up!
+The second interview is usually with a different officer, of whom you, your attorney, or your relative can ask "due consideration."
+And even if the second interview is with the same USCIS officer, or a different officer who is not accommodating, you can always ask to talk to a supervisor.
+If the USCIS officer claims that the supervisor is not available or makes you wait for hours, try talking to a different officer when they come out to the waiting area.